kirapythia/teppo-frontend/README.md

             loader:  require.resolve('raw-loader'),
           },

-Previously webpack.config files can be found in the webpack.configs directory.
-Copy these files and overwrite the files in /node.modules/react-scripts/configs/
+Previously webpack.config files can be found in the `webpack-configs` directory.
+Copy these files and overwrite the files in `node_modules/react-scripts/configs/`

 ## Getting Started